FlorianLatapie/gui-python-scripts/README.md

 - Unzip the folder `gui-python-scripts-main` in the folder of your choice

 ## How to use ?
-Double-click on the shortcut with a yellow star icon (you can copy the shortcut on your desktop)
+Double-click on the shortcut with a yellow star icon called `Analyser CSV` (you can copy the shortcut on your desktop)